RobloxAPI/doc/src/doc/en/api/class/Studio.md

 ## Keyword Color
 [KC]: member:Keyword%20Color

+Determines the color of Lua keywords in the script editor.

 ## Language
 [Language]: member:Language

+Determines the language displayed in the Studio interface.

+### Details
+Studio must be restarted for changes to this setting to take effect.

 ## Line Thickness
 [LT]: member:Line%20Thickness

+Determines the thickness, in studs, of the box displayed around the [PrimaryPart](class:Model/PrimaryPart) while a [Model](class:Model) is selected.

+### Details
+The value has an interval of `(0, 0.05)`, or a minimum limit of 0 exclusive, and a maximum limit of 0.05 exclusive.

+#### Bugs
+Setting the value to 0 will display the error used for the maximum limit, rather than the minimum.

 ## LuaDebuggerEnabled
 [LDE]: member:LuaDebuggerEnabled

+Determines whether the Lua debugger is enabled or disabled when Studio starts up.

+### Details
+Studio must be restarted for changes to the debugger to take effect.

 ## LuaDebuggerEnabledAtStartup
 [LDEAS]: member:LuaDebuggerEnabledAtStartup

+Returns whether the Lua debugger is currently enabled.

+### Details
+This value indicates the enabled state of the debugger in the current session, regardless of the value of [LuaDebuggerEnabled][LDE].

 ## Matching Word Background Color
 [MWBC]: member:Matching%20Word%20Background%20Color

+Determines the background color of matched words in the script editor.

+### Details
+When a word is selected in the script editor while this setting is enabled, other occurrences of the word in the script will be highlighted with this color.

 ## Maximum Output Lines
 [MOL]: member:Maximum%20Output%20Lines

+Determines the number of lines that persist in the Output panel.

+### Details
+A value of 0 or less causes no limit to be enforced.
+When set to a value less than the current, the oldest lines in the Output panel will be truncated.

 ## Number Color
 [NC]: member:Number%20Color

+Determines the color of Lua numbers in the script editor.

 ## Only Play Audio from Window in Focus
 [OPAfWiF]: member:Only%20Play%20Audio%20from%20Window%20in%20Focus

+Determines whether audio will be played only from the Studio window currently in focus.

 ## Operator Color
 [OC]: member:Operator%20Color

+Determines the color of Lua operators in the script editor.

 ## Output Font
 [OutputFont]: member:Output%20Font

+Determines the Output panel font.

 ## Output Layout Mode
 [OLM]: member:Output%20Layout%20Mode

+Determines the layout of vertical panels versus horizontal panels.

+### Details
+When set to Vertical, panels on the left and right sides of the screen will be laid out with priority over panels on the bottom of the screen.
+When set to Horizontal, panels on the bottom of the screen will have priority.

 ## OverrideCoreScripts
 [OCS]: member:OverrideCoreScripts